gamedev4995/Challenge-2/README.md

 # Challenge 2 - Kirby Land

-For this challenge we created, four different Kirby's along with their own Kirby Land for them to live on!
+For this challenge, we created four different Kirby's along with their own Kirby Land for them to live on!

 ---